craft-snippets/Craft-image-toolbox/docs/Picture.md

 Each picture source can have `width` and `height` attribute based on dimensions of transformed image for this source.
 This can be useful for some lazy loading solutions, althought by default this functionality is disabled.
 You can enable it by settings `useWidthHeightAttributes` to `true` in plugin settings.

-## Webp variants of images
+## Avif and webp variants of images

-Why do we go through hassle of generating separate webp version of image?
-Tahts because using webp format can save you 30% to 50% of file size compared to jpg.
+Why do we go through hassle of generating separate avif and webp version of the image?
+Webp format can save you 30% to 50% of file size compared to jpg, while avif can decrease file size even 30% more compared to webp.
 This can mean large increases in the page load time.

-Generating **webp** version of image by the plugin actually depends on a few things.
-Webp variant will be outputted along with image in original format if:
+Generating avif and webp version of the image by the plugin actually depends on a few things.
+Avif/webp variants will be outputted along with image in original format if:

 * Provided image is not in SVG format.
 It would not make much sense to transform SVG which is a vector graphic format into webp which is used for raster images.
-* Our server supports webp image transforms.
-Webp support can be tested by using Craft `craft.app.images.supportsWebP()` method in your Twig templates - same method that Image toolbox uses internally.
-If Craft somehow wrongly detects lack of webp support, while server actually does suport it, webp generation can be forced by setting `forceWebp` to `true` in plugin config.
+* Server supports avif/webp image transforms.
+Avif support can be tested by using Craft `craft.app.images.supportsAvif()` method in your Twig templates, while webp with `craft.app.images.supportsWebP()`.
+These are the methods that Image toolbox uses internally.
+If Craft somehow wrongly detects lack of avif/webp support while server actually does support it, avif/webp generation can be forced by setting `forceAvif` to `true` or `forceWebp` to `true` in the plugin config.
-* Our source image is not already webp - no need to create second webp variant of image that is already webp.
-If however we want to transform webp to other format, both webp and other format variants will be generated.
+* Our source image is not already avif/webp - no need to create duplicate avif/webp variant of image that is already avif/webp.
+If however we want to transform avif/webp to other format, both avif/webp and other format variants will be generated.
-* We didn't disabled webp generation for this specific picture by adding `useWebp` set to `false` in transform setting.
+* We didn't disable avif/webp generation for this specific picture by adding `useAvif` set to `false` or `useWebp` set to `false` in the transform setting.
-* We didn't disabled webp generation globally in plugin settings file using `useWebp` setting.
+* We didn't disable avif/webp generation globally in the plugin settings using `useAvif` or `useWebp` setting.

 ## Deprecated methods

-This methods were used before `pictureMultiple()` was introduced.
+These methods were used before `pictureMultiple()` was introduced.
 They are kept for the sake of backwards compatibility.
 They do not allow using separate assets on multiple breakpoints - all breakpoints share the same asset.

 Please note that in case of the missing asset, when placeholder is generated, `<picture>` outputted by these methods will have `is-placeholder` CSS class applied.
 This behaviour is missing from `pictureMultuple()` method, since it can use multiple assets, some of which are missing and some of which are not.
 Placeholder CSS class can be modified using `placeholderClass` config setting.